Scorpi-ON/C-Stack-Pack/README.md

 # Stack Pack — deal with dynamic structuers easily!
 This toolkit was created during the preparation for the programming exam.
-To speed up the solution of tasks from several exam tickets, I desided to separate the common I/O and stack functions from the unique ones for each specific task.
+To speed up the solution of tasks from several exam tickets, I decided to separate the common I/O and stack functions from the unique ones for each specific task.

 **It will be useful for you if you want to:**
 - better understand dynamic structures and recursion